kumanote/eth-ccd-bridge/relayer/README.md

 These are for information purposes only and do not have to be monitored closely.

-## Building
+## Building the binaries

-The project is a pure Rust project, and can be build by running
+The project is a pure Rust project, and can be built by running

 ```shell
 cargo build --release